aburg/cliptool/README.md

 # cliptool

 This is for my father.
-He copies files to the clipboard and wants to only get the filenames without path from them.
+He copies files to the clipboard and wants to extract filenames without path from them.
-I tried it with tauri+sveltekit and it worked.
+I tried to solve this with tauri+sveltekit and it worked.

-(Released only as a debian package i ran successfully Ubuntu 22.04.4 LTS.)
+(Released only as a debian package i ran successfully on Ubuntu 22.04.4 LTS.)

 I don't even know, if this runs on wayland?!